 The child, George Thompson, was saved but his father died.
 Like his father before him, Thomas Thompson had drowned.
+He was only thirty-one.
+He left his young wife buying his own boat, which he named the Irene after his first born daughter.
+In addition to mail runs, the Irene was used to haul farm produce - wheat, grain, and potatoes - across to the

-He was only thirty-one.36 He left his young wife Hattie, twenty-six, and their two children; Beatrice and George, who were only five and three.
+Hattie, twenty-six, and their two children; Beatrice and George, who were only five and three.
 Thomas was buried on South Manitou Island.

-At the time of his death, the family lived in a new house that Thomas had built near the middle of the village.37 To help make ends meet, they shared their home with three young boarders, all three of whom were in the Life Saving Service serving at the South Manitou Station.38 After Thomas died, Theodore took over the mail service, eventually buying his own boat, which he named the buying Hattie Thompson w/Children potatoes - across to the D.H.
-Day dock at Glen Haven, where the goods were sent to Chicago aboard ships of the North Michigan Transportation usually Company, the Manitou.
-Meanwhile, Hattie took over the job as Postmistress, turning her home into the island's post office.
-To further supplement the family income, she also cooked and cleaned for the men at the nearby Life Saving Station.39
+At the time of his death, the family lived in a new house that Thomas had built near the middle of the village.
+To help make ends meet, they shared their home with three young boarders, all three of whom were in the Life Saving Service serving at the South Manitou Station.
+After Thomas died, Theodore took over Hattie Thompson w/Children the mail service, eventually